-The keto diet is a science-based low-carb, moderate protein, high-fat diet with a history dating back to the early 1900s.
+The keto diet is a science-based low-carbohydrate, moderate-protein, high-fat diet with a history dating back to the 20th century/early 1900s.
 Many people choose the keto diet for weight loss.
-But keto was first discovered for controlling seizures and there are many other benefits as well, such as improved neurological functioning, increased mental clarity, and sustained all-day energy.
-What’s the history behind this popular lifestyle, and why is it growing dramatically in popularity?
+But keto was first discovered for controlling seizures and there are many other dietary-therapy benefits as well, such as improved neurological functioning, increased mental clarity, and sustained all-day energy.
+What’s the history of the ketogenic diet, and why is it growing dramatically in popularity among dieters and beyond?
 We review the history, growth, and relevance of the keto diet.

 Early Beginnings: Fasting

-If you fast (don’t eat anything for a period of time), your body will start to produce ketones from stored fat to make up for the lack of sugar/carbohydrate energy.
-Our ancestors recognized the health benefits of fasting as early as about 500 BC, unwittingly instigating a state of ketosis (when you limit carbohydrate intake and your body uses ketones as its primary fuel source) and leveraging it for a variety of conditions.
+If you fast or intermittent fast (don’t eat anything for a period of time), your body will start to produce ketone bodies (ketones) from stored fat to make up for the lack of sugar/carbohydrate energy.
+Our ancestors recognized the metabolic health benefits of fasting as early as about 500 BC, unwittingly instigating a state of ketosis (when you limit carbohydrate intake and your body uses ketones as its primary fuel source) and leveraging it for a variety of conditions.
 Following are just a few known historical instances of fasting as medical treatment.

 - Ancient Greek doctors used fasting to treat diseases.

 - Hippocrates recorded fasting as the only treatment for epilepsy and managing epileptic seizures/seizure control.

 - Benjamin Franklin said, “The best of all medicines is resting and fasting.”

 - Mark Twain wrote, “A little starvation can really do more for the average sick man than can the best medicines and the best doctors.
 I do not mean a restricted diet; I mean total abstention from food for one or two days.”